AndrewLife/CECS-328/QuickSort and Insertion Sort Description README.md

 Through each Sorting algorithm, a sum of nanoseconds is calculated to show the average running time for function.

+Run Time is calculated by using Stop Watch Class.

 Finally, the program will calculate the maximum number of lines an Insertion Sort can run in one second.